bitsofcotton/goki_check_cc/README.md

 These program's collect is based on DFT differential.
 These program's bump assumes F=∞ and y-axis polarized graphics.
 These program's match assumes input file as bump map.
 And, that matches including z-depth.
+These program's match3d assumes input file as bump map and .obj 3d file.
+And for now, it considers only vertexes (not planes).
+So redig result gains strange one.

 # Another downloads
 * https://ja.osdn.net/projects/goki-check/